 Want to Learn More?

 Would you like to learn more valuable tips to make it easier to teach writing in your classroom?
 Good news!
-I have created an online professional development course called Not So Wimpy Writing Masterclass.
+I have created an online professional development course for teachers in grades 2-5 called the Not So Wimpy Writing Masterclass.

 The Masterclass is a step-by-step course that will simplify your writing instruction and dramatically increase the success of your students.